kolappannathan/simple-csv-logger/README.md

 # simple-csv-logger
-This is a simple csv file logger for logging errors in a c# application.
+This is a simple logger for logging errors in a c# application.
+But instead of writing the logs to a txt file this logger writes them into a CSV file.